This post may contain affiliate links, for more information see our disclaimer.

 Customer Base and Satisfaction

-Study the customers of the business, are they within a specific demographic?
+Study the customers of the business; are they within a specific demographic?
 Is the customer base growing or decreasing?
 How satisfied are its current customers?
-If the business has loyal customers it can be taken as a good sign.
-If the customer base is dissatisfied, there could be larger issues ahead.

 Competition and Economic Moat